Emily Taaffe: Television

 Having begun to expand into screen work, Taaffe had a role in the CBC series X Company, an emotionally driven character drama set in World War II, and in the Victorian era detective drama, Ripper Street.
 Additional TV credits include a role in the BBC's War and Peace, as well as guest roles in the BBC programmes New Tricks, Call the Midwife, Atlantis, Death in Paradise, and Informer.
 She has also appeared in ITV’s Vera and The Borgias.
+In 2025 she appeared in the Paramount production Little Disasters.